vaidehi1312/ConceptCraft-AI/README.md

 2.  **Semantic Gate:** Validation and automated repair of initial semantic proposals.
 3.  **Blueprint Compilation:** Translation of semantic structures into geometric blueprints including shapes, roles, and importance metrics.
 4.  **Blueprint Gate:** Normalization of spatial relations and enforcement of geometric attribute requirements.
-5.  **Visual Gate:** Topological scoring and verification of blueprint viability.
+5.  **Visual Gate:** Topological scoring, Cross-Encoder validation, and verification of blueprint viability.
+A `confidence_score ∈ [0, 1]` is produced — retrieval is accepted if `confidence_score ≥ 0.3`, otherwise fallback is triggered.
 6.  **Morphology Resolution:** Classification of the concept into specific morphological families for specialized rendering logic.
 7.  **Relational Geometry Pass:** Calculation of visual properties for semantic connections and scale ratios.
 8.  **Layout Engine Selector:** Selection of mathematical algorithms (Radial, Hierarchical, Network, etc.) based on blueprint logic.